Employment Letter For A Bank

 Your employment letter should be:

-- Contain the name of person who signed the letter,
+- Contain the name of the person who signed the letter.

-- Contain the name of employee, gross income, length of employment and status (permanent part time / casual etc) of employment, and
+- Contain the name of the employee, gross income, length of employment and status (permanent part time / casual etc) of employment.

 - Explanation of anything unusual about your employment, if required.

-Most lenders will accept a faxed copy however some will require your mortgage broker to hold the original on file.
+Most lenders will accept a faxed copy but there are some may require your mortgage broker to hold the original on file.